-The Grape Harvest, a vine-clad arbour with a central group of two boys and another crawling between them, other children clambering in the vines above, to the right two kneeling children with a basket of grapes, another carrying a basket on his head and a fourth with a long-handled fork, two boys by a tree to the left, 13ft.
-4ins. high by 14ft. wide, with Mortlake shield mark lower right.
+Other children clamber in the vines above, whilst to the right there are two kneeling children with a basket of grapes, another carrying a basket on his head and a fourth with a long-handled fork and two more boys by a tree to the left, 405cm high, 426.5cm wide.